![]() |

 |

-The driver's side apron had made to fit the Essex a bit closer, and as a result it has to be widened a bit to fit.
-Luckily this widening is done where it won't show, so it should be easy work.
+The top side of the driver's side apron was a bit too narrow, and as a result it has to be widened a bit to fit.
+Luckily this widening won't show as it will be hidden under the body, so it should be easy work.

 |